 |Summary||The Common Application allows you to apply to more than 500 participating schools with one application.|

 Be sure to include your full name, date of birth, and home address on all correspondence.
 It is each applicant's responsibility to ensure that all application credentials are received.

-Submit your English Proficiency via an official score report for the TOEFL, SAT, or IELTS.
+- Submit your English Proficiency via an official score report for the TOEFL, SAT, ACT, IELTS, or PTE Academic.

 - Stony Brook's code is 2548.

 - View eligibility requirements.

 - Transfer Applicants: Official secondary school records and Official transcripts for each post-secondary institution attended.
 See transfer credit policies.

 All academic credentials must have an official seal, stamp or signature of a school or government official, and be submitted in the original language (if not in English, it must be accompanied by an exactly worded and certified translation).